 - Try finding the most desirable treat for your pup.
 If they are not excited about the reward, they won’t work as hard.
 This can be real pieces of meat, cheese, or any other yummy indulgences.

 - Try Puzzle Games!
-Interactive dog toys challenge your dog’s problem-solving skills and enhance mental stimulation through play.
+Interactive dog toys challenge your dog’s problem-solving skills and enhance their cognitive abilities through play.

 - Give them time!
 Hard work does not pay off overnight, so be patient with your pup and keep on practicing!